 Contents

-This may feel like wordle for numbers but this is the rebuild of a game I played 20 years ago on a black and white LCD screen that looks like the one below.
+This may feel like wordle for numbers but it is called Bulls and Cows.
+This is a game I played 20 years ago on a black and white LCD screen that looks like the one below.
 Give it a try and see if you could get on the leaderboard here.

 Background